-Gucci or Guccy: How to know if your bag is real or fake 6 red flags to check.
+Gucci or Guccy: How to Know if Your Bag is Real or Fake

-If you’re thinking of buying a Gucci bag from a second-hand shop or any unauthorized reseller and you want the real thing, be careful not to buy a pig in a poke.
-Whether it’s the iconic GG Marmont, Gucci Dionysus, the Sylvie or Soho Disco Bag, there are a few things you should examine to know if it’s a real Gucci bag or a fake.
+So if you’re thinking of buying a Gucci bag from a second-hand shop or any unauthorized reseller be careful not to buy a pig in a poke.
+Whether it’s the iconic GG Marmont, Gucci Dionysus, the Sylvie or Soho Disco Bag, there are a few things you should examine to know if it’s a fake Gucci bag or a real.

-Like most high luxury accessories, the real Gucci bag is made in Italy with premium materials, but, on the other hand, fake totes come in cheap synthetic leather.
-You can tell the difference because natural leather has imperfections, whereas machine-made synthetic materials feel rubbery and look too perfect.
-Additionally, real leather has that unique, authentic signature smell, but a fake Gucci bag will smell like plastic.
+Like most high-luxury accessories, the real Gucci bag is made in Italy with premium materials, like authentic good leather.
+On the other hand, fake totes come in cheap synthetic leather.
+So you can tell the difference because natural leather has imperfections, whereas machine-made synthetic materials feel rubbery and look too perfect.
+Additionally, real leather has that unique, authentic signature smell.
+Yes, smell the leather, because a fake Gucci bag will smell like plastic!

-If you choose a monogram bag, look closely at the double G pattern, which is symmetric and has constant spacing.
-However, unlike the real Gucci bags, you can usually spot irregular spacing and different sized Gs in the fake ones.
+If you choose a monogram bag on canvas, look closely at the double G pattern, which is symmetric and has constant spacing.
+However, in fake Gucci bags, you can usually spot irregular spacing and different-sized Gs.

 2 – Check the logo’s quality